Smelly Breath, Smelly Breath—It’s Not Your Fault!

 - Lick the inside of your wrist and smell it (It may sound odd, but the smell of your breath on the skin is easier for your nose to pick up.)

 - Purchase a halimeter test to measure your volatile sulfur compound (VSC) level — above 100 often indicates bad breath.

-Brush your teeth at least 2x a day for 2 minutes & floss daily
+- Brush your teeth at least 2x a day for 2 minutes and floss daily

 - See your dentist as instructed for routine preventive care

 - Stay hydrated and keep your mouth moist

 - Don’t rely on sugary breath mints or chewing gum